-If you know anything about travelling with kids you’ll completely understand that taking on a UK road trip needs some very careful planning indeed.
-There is no denying that driving from Nottingham to Cornwall with children is a very long way, but I was feeling a lot happier about taking on the trip with the Kia Optima Sportswagon 2.0 GDi PHEV Auto we were going to be using for the week.
-I had very high expectations about testing this car out, but did it actually live up to our expectations?
+If you know anything about travelling with kids you’ll completely understand that taking on long distance driving needs some very careful planning indeed.
+There is no denying that driving from Nottingham to Cornwall with children is a very long way, but I was feeling a lot happier about taking on the road trip with the Kia Optima Sportswagon 2.0 GDi PHEV Auto we were going to review for the week.
+I had very high expectations about testing this car out, but did it turn out to be the best car for long distance driving with kids?

-The journey from Nottingham to Newquay took us 6 hours, with a couple of quick toilet breaks en route for the kids.
-I drove all the way, and usually I would feel pretty tired after taking on a trip like that but when I stepped out of the Kia Optima it really didn’t feel like I had been driving for 6 hours at all.
+The road from Nottingham to Newquay took us 6 hours, with a couple of quick toilet breaks en route for the kids.
+I drove all the way, and usually I would feel pretty tired after taking on long distance driving like that but when I stepped out of the Kia Optima it really didn’t feel like I had been driving for 6 hours at all.

 The drive was smooth and effortless which made our family road trip incredibly stress free.
-Being a hybrid model, the car was incredibly quiet, which made concentrating on the road so much easier.
+Being on of the best hybrid cars in the UK at the moment, the car was incredibly quiet, which made concentrating on the road so much easier.
 You are probably wondering if it felt as powerful as a petrol car, and the answer to that is yes, possibly more so.

-With an electric car the power is available to the car immediately so it’s incredibly powerful when you put your foot on the peddle.
+With an electric car the power is available to the car immediately so it’s incredibly responsive when you put your foot on the peddle.
 In a standard car the petrol needs to combust before it turns into energy the car can use so the power isn’t as immediate.
-The difference is probably milliseconds but I certainly noticed it when it came to the vehicle’s responsiveness.
+The difference is probably milliseconds but I certainly noticed it when it came to the vehicle’s performance.

 I was also really pleased that we had the Kia Optima Sportswagon 2.0 GDi PHEV Auto to drive around in during our holiday as anyone who knows Cornwall at all will know there is some really interesting country lanes to navigate in the area.
 There were some nail biting moments, but thanks to the Kia Optima we negotiated them all very successfully.